 Evidence coming in from jurisdictions where paid sick days are required demonstrates that workers rarely abuse paid sick days; in fact they tend to take fewer days than those to which they are entitled.
 In New York, more than a year after the Earned Sick Time Act came into effect in April 2014, 98% of the employers surveyed reported no known cases of abuse and only 0.3 % reported more than three cases.

 Jobs are created by people who have money in their pockets to spend.
 Fair wages boost consumer spending and stimulate the entire provincial economy.
-Currently, however, full-time minimum wage earners live more than 15% below the poverty line in Ontario.
-After paying rent, food and transportation costs, there is no money left over for leisure, products and services that can improve quality of living while benefiting local economies.
+With a level minimum wage, after paying rent, food and transportation costs, there is no money left over for leisure, products and services that can improve quality of living while benefiting local economies.
 That short-changes people and the business community.

 The Institute for Wealth & Health has shown that irregular shifts and long hours of work can contribute to fatigue – a huge risk factor for workplace injuries.
 It’s smarter to build better wages and decent hours of work into our business plans.
 This way, employees are not exhausted from working multiple jobs or long hours.
 The costs of a workplace accident are simply too high.
 Consider the consequences of low staff morale, higher WSIB premiums, or, ultimately, the loss of an employee’s life.